yuriytumarkin/yuriytumarkin.github.io/_pages/things.md

 Most of the talks were recorded and the recordings are available on the [society Youtube channel](https://www.youtube.com/channel/UCdswONpWjfKTbpkBUP4fOyA/videos).

-## Talk: "Beatty's Theorem via Cutting Sequences"
+## Talk: Beatty's Theorem via Cutting Sequences

 This talk is about cutting sequences, presenting a geometrical proof of Beatty's Theorem, and also discussing the Fibonacci word and Wythoff's game.
 It's based on chapter 2 of S. Tabachnikov's *Geometry and Billiards*. <br>